DragomirBozoki/kalliope-dual-llm-chatbot/README.md

 | `remember-todo`                  | 48  | Add to to-do list                           |
 | `generative`                     | 49  | Fallback to generative response             |

-### 📑 Table of Contents

-    Overview

-    🧠 Available Intents

-    🔧 Setup Instructions

-    🛠️ Installation

-    🎓 Training the Classifier

-    🚀 Building the FAISS Index (Semantic Fallback)

-    📦 Classifier Architecture and Integration with Kalliope

-        1. Classification Workflow

-        2. Semantic Fallback with FAISS

-        3. Kalliope Integration

-    🧩 How to Add a New Intent Category

-    🧊 Installing Snowboy on Python 38

-    👤 Author

 ## 🔧 Setup Instructions